oldtools/queuetrigger/README.md

 # Audio Queue Trigger App

-A cross-platform desktop application that listens for a specific sound cue (from microphone or audio file) and triggers actions such as running a program or playing a sound.
+A cross-platform desktop application that listens for a specific sound cue (from a microphone) and triggers actions such as running a program or playing a sound.
 Built with Python and Qt6 (PySide6).

 ## Features
 - Record a sound cue from the microphone (up to 20 seconds)